 “Hmmm”, Sidney whispered to himself, as though he was afraid someone would hear him, an epiphany of sorts breaking through.
 “How do I know I don’t have a multiple personality disorder”, and wondered whether, in fact, other personalities were keeping him in the dark.
 “Yuck” he whispered (for the reason we previously mentioned), he was afraid of the dark as well.
 Now he was also developing both delusions and paranoia, but “Hell” he whispered (you know why), “it’s better than sitting at home with nothing to do.”

 Then he realized he wasn’t at home at all and really panicked.

 One wonders if narrators count as aspects of multiple personality disorders.

 © Guillermo Calvo Mahé; Manizales, 2023; all rights reserved.
 Please feel free to share with appropriate attribution.

 Guillermo (“Bill”) Calvo Mahé (a sometime poet) is a writer, political commentator and academic currently residing in the Republic of Colombia (although he has primarily lived in the United States of America of which he is also a citizen).
 Until 2017 he chaired the political science, government and international relations programs at the Universidad Autónoma de Manizales.
-He is currently a strategic analyst employed by Qest Consulting Group, Inc. He has academic degrees in political science (the Citadel), law (St. John’s University), international legal studies (New York University) and translation and linguistic studies (the University of Florida’s Center for Latin American Studies).
-He can be contacted at firstname.lastname@example.org and much of his writing is available through his blog at http://www.guillermocalvo.com.
+He has academic degrees in political science (the Citadel), law (St. John’s University), international legal studies (New York University) and translation and linguistic studies (the University of Florida’s Center for Latin American Studies).
+However, he is also fascinated by mythology, religion, physics, astronomy and mathematics, especially with matters related to quanta and cosmogony.
+He can be contacted at firstname.lastname@example.org and much of his writing is available through his blog at https://guillermocalvo.com/.